githubPratima/Covid-data-analysis/README.md

 # Covid-data-analysis in Power BI

 This Power BI dashboard serves as a comprehensive tool for exploring the conditions of COVID-19 across different countries.
-Utilizing advanced data visualization and analytical techniques, I've meticulously examined COVID-19 insights to uncover significant patterns and trends.
+Utilizing advanced data visualization and analytical techniques, I've meticulously examined COVID-19 insights to uncover significant KPIS.
 By harnessing the capabilities of Power BI, our objective is to reveal insightful metrics such as death rates, recovery trends, and fatality percentages.
-Leveraging Power BI's robust data modeling and transformation features, the collected data undergoes thorough processing to ensure standardized formats for detailed analysis.
+Leveraging Power BI's transformation features, the collected data undergoes thorough processing to ensure standardized formats for detailed analysis.
 The anticipated outcomes of this project include valuable insights into the ever-evolving dynamics of the COVID-19 pandemic.

 Process Steps for Analysis using Power BI: